ALive-research/itkMaurerDistance/README.md

 # itkMaurerDistance
-This is a simple program to compute the Maurer distance of an image
+This is a simple program to compute the Maurer distance of an object in an image